 The body snatchers

 We've covered just about every theory proposed in place of the official resurrection story, such as the empty tomb legend, visions, unknown removal of the body, and the swoon hypothesis.
 The next and only other feasible theory is that the disciples stole the body themselves and lied about his appearances.
 Not only was this the very first theory used as an explanation (which is important), but even the skeptics in the first few subsequent centuries seemed to have deemed this the only plausible one they could have used.
 It seems that the known facts kept those right at the actual scene, including the first century authorities themselves, from sponsoring any of the other subsequent explanations skeptics centuries later (hundreds if not thousands of years removed from the event) began to cook up as an alternative.
-So, the disciples as the culprits was the story the ones closest to the event put forward as a substitute and was apparently the explanation they judged the least implausible to explain what had happened in a natural sense based on the circumstances surrounding the event.
+So, the disciples as the culprits was the story the ones closest to the event put forward as a substitute and was apparently the explanation they judged the least implausible to explain in a natural sense based on the circumstances surrounding the event.
 Again, that's an important factor to consider.
 In regards to how plausible these alternative theories are, who are you going to believe is more reliable; those closest to actual historical event, or those centuries removed from the event?

 The art of imagination

 The problem is that this theory faces limitations at the very outset, and it becomes apparent that this was the only story the first skeptics put forward because this was the only conceivable story available under very desperate and extreme circumstances.
 Christians had no political prestige until the 4th century, much less the Judeo-Christians pre-70 CE.
 They obviously had no way of knowing how sociopolitically pivotal Christianity would become in the subsequent centuries.
 There was essentially nothing for the first century Christian to achieve or protect in the way of prestige or political and financial gain other than persecution (which I'll discuss in a bit).
-In fact, even though Christianity as an organization somewhat thrived at Jerusalem where it had started before persecution dispersed the church outside of Jerusalem (Acts 8:1), even this location in Jerusalem suffered poverty as a result (Romans 15:25-26).
+In fact, even though Christianity as an organization somewhat thrived at Jerusalem where it had started before persecution dispersed the church outside of Jerusalem (Acts 8:1), even the early church at Jerusalem suffered poverty as a result (Romans 15:25-26).

 The primary problems with this argument is based on what we discussed in Part I , in that not only was Jesus publicly dishonored in a degrading execution -- something that was certainly unexpected of the Messiah prior to his execution, in addition to the fact he had no clear political objectives or aspirations he expressed for Israel when he was alive -- something that was in fact expected of Messiah, but nothing had changed for the Judeo-Christians between this time and after.
 Judeo-Christians still observed the Judaic practice as before (see Acts 15:1-35, 16:1-3, 21:20; Galatians 2:1-4; 2:11-16; Philippians 1:1-3; James 2:8-11), Israel wasn't delivered from the Romans, the Davidic throne was not established, and Jesus was not ruling from Israel as their king; just some of the criteria they fervently believed validated any claimant to the Jewish Messiah that went unfulfilled.